Hullow/MiniRT/Documentation/Journal-fallan.md

 - Commit made in this stage, but decision made to just return a t-value, then compute which object is intersected.
 => or return a modified t_intersect struct with only one t-value, or zero t-values.

+# 1/5/25
+- debugging: rt_ray_sphere_intersection (issue with lstnew/memcpy not copying the intersection properly).
+Using printf